Kevin-Oudai/my_cpp_solutions/README.md

 # My C++ Solutions

 These are my solutions to the exercises listed inside of Introduction to Programming with C++ (3rd Edition) by Y. Daniel Liang.
-I will not put a description of the code since I do not have permission to put it here.
+I will not put the exercise problem for the related code since I do not have permission to put it here.

 ## Completed Solutions